How to Buy Replacement Power Adapter?

 Matching Power Rating and Connector

-V = Volts it is essential to match output voltage of replacement power adapter with your device before making a purchase, usually, you can find power rating details under the laptop or portable device casing.
-Alternatively, you can search for device manufacturer’s guide.
+V = Volts it is essential to match the output voltage of replacement power adapter with your device before making a purchase, usually, you can find power rating details under the laptop or portable device casing.
+Alternatively, you can search for the device manufacturer’s guide.
 According to some electrical professionals, voltage tolerance of + or - 5% should be acceptable by most portable devices.

 A = Amperes or current, ensure that replacement ac adapter has at least the same rating as a minimum required by the device.
 You may use power adapters with a slightly higher rating, as the device will only draw as much current as it needs.
 You must not use the power adapter with a lower current, an adapter with lower current can overheat and it will struggle to power and charge the device and may stop working at all.